an excellent day to take nutritional advice from Jesus.

 In order to do God’s work we need nourishment, so for our spiritual sustenance we have not only the Word of God, but the work itself.
 Telling others about the promises that will be theirs when they, too, accept Jesus Christ as their Savior will nourish us by filling us even more full of the Spirit of God.
 It also reveals to others how they can begin to become spiritually nourished as well.

 Before Jesus was betrayed and arrested, He prayed for Himself: “I have brought You glory on earth by completing the work You gave Me to do.
 And now, Father, glorify Me in Your presence with the glory I had with You before the world began.”
 (John 17:4-5 NIV).

 Jesus also prayed for His disciples, but before completing His mission, He prayed for all of us: “I am praying not only for these disciples but also for all who will ever believe in Me through their message.”
 (John 17:20 NLT).

-There are numerous sources of advice on how to properly nourish our bodies, but there is only one source of advice how to obtain spiritual nourishment.
+There are numerous sources of advice how to properly nourish our bodies, but there is only one source of advice on how to obtain spiritual nourishment.
 That source is Christ, and we would do well to follow His advice.

-We will find ourselves anxiously awaiting dessert!
+And having done so, we will find ourselves anxiously awaiting dessert!